skasproject/skas/docsite/docs/advancedconfiguration.md

 > _Don't forget to add the `values.init.yaml`, or to merge it in the `values.ldap.yaml` file.
 Also, if you have others values file, they must be added on each upgrade_

 > _And don't forget to restart the pod(s).
 See [Configuration: Pod restart](configuration.md/#pod-restart)_

+If deploying two separate Charts is a constraint for you, you may setup a 'meta chart'.
+See [here](/toolsandtricks#tricks-setup-a-meta-helm-chart)

 #### Test